Occasionally droughts can happen, even in the UK. That's why it's important we're all prepared for when they do.

 #3 Next steps

-All comments will be considered and where appropriate we will make changes to the draft plan, giving reasons for the changes.
-Where we consider no changes are necessary we will explain why.
-We will publish the statement of response and revised plan by Friday 17 September 2021.
+All comments were considered and where appropriate we have made changes to the draft plan, giving reasons for the changes.
+Where we consider no changes are necessary we have explained why.
+We published the statement of response and a revised plan on Friday 17 September 2021.

 The Secretary of State will consider the comments raised and our response to the comments made on the draft plan.
 We hope at this point the final plan will be able to be published.

 The final dry weather plan will be added to the website once it has been approved by Defra.